fedragon/sbt-todolist/README.md

 # sbt-todolist

 Finds _work in progress_ tags (`TODO`, `FIXME`, ...) in source files and prints them to the console.
+The plugin performs a case insensitive search, matching any of the defined tags provided that it is followed by (one or more) whitespaces or `:`s.

 ## Installation